 It’s been 65 weeks since we started this journey!
-We’ve been busy taking on projects and growing.
+We’ve been busy taking on projects and growing in preparation for the Gastonia Farmer’s Market next year.
 Here’s a run down of everything going on,

 In The High Tunnel:

 - Winter Carrots and Beets germinated well, we tried to water daily or 2x daily and we saw a huge improvement in germination rate.

 - All of our summer crops are out of the tunnel, we left a few pepper plants for just for us.